The Face: Tailored Aesthetic Medicine to Prevent, Correct, and Enhance

 Acne Scars and Texture Irregularities

-Acne scars often disrupt the skin's texture and can give the face a marked appearance, even when acne has been gone for some time.
-Their treatment requires a precise strategy, depending on the depth of the scars, their age, and the skin's regenerative ability.
+Acne scars often compromise the smoothness of the skin texture, leading to a marked appearance even after the acne has long subsided.
+Their management requires a precise strategy, depending on the depth of the scars, their age, and the skin's regenerative capacity.

-Among the available solutions, certain fractional lasers, such as the Erbium Yag laser, as well as fractional radiofrequency treatments like Morpheus, can stimulate skin remodelling and collagen production.
-These treatments aim to progressively improve skin texture, smooth out irregularities, and restore a more uniform appearance to the face.
+Among the available solutions, certain fractional lasers such as the Erbium Yag laser as well as fractional radiofrequency treatments like Morpheus stimulate skin remodeling and collagen production.
+These treatments aim to gradually improve skin texture, smooth out irregularities, and restore a more uniform appearance to the face.

-The number of sessions varies depending on the case.
+The number of sessions varies depending on the cases.
 A preliminary consultation is essential to establish a realistic, gradual, and personalised protocol.

-The Erbium Yag laser is a “de-epithelialising” laser, meaning we aim to exfoliate the skin and renew its layers through its use.
-For technical information, you can refer to this link.
+The Erbium Yag laser is a "ablative" laser, meaning that we aim to exfoliate the skin and renew its layers through this method.
+For technical details, you can refer to this link.

-The Morpheus works using micro-needles (micro needling) which stimulate collagen production and thus improve the skin's appearance.
-For technical information, you can refer to this link.
+The Morpheus works using micro-needles (micro-needling) that stimulate collagen production and thus improve the skin's appearance.
+For technical details, please refer to this link.

-What interests me is to explain the indications and aftercare that you should know.
+What I am interested in is explaining the indications and aftercare you should be aware of.

-Any scar can respond to these two techniques, but it's important to know that the result largely depends on both the technique used, the practitioner carrying out the treatment, but most importantly (very crucial) on the skin's healing ability.
+Any scar can respond to these two techniques, but it is crucial to understand that the result largely depends on both the technique used and the practitioner performing the treatment, but most importantly (very importantly) on your skin's ability to heal.

-Aftercare will involve swelling from 2 hours to 3 days for the Morpheus and a week of redness for the Erbium Yag Juliet laser.
+The aftereffects will include swelling lasting from 2 hours to 3 days for the Morpheus and one week of redness for the Erbium Yag Juliet laser.

 The number of sessions also depends on the severity of the scars.

-The assessment is crucial for presenting these techniques and notifying you about the results that can be expected.
+The assessment is vital to present these techniques and alert you to the results we may achieve.

 DILATED PORES